xfs-network/xlibp2p/README.md

 of devices by making use of a small amount of well-tested, production-grade dependencies.

-## Setup
+## Usage

 xlibp2p was intended to be used in Go projects that utilize Go modules.
-You may incorporate noise into your project as a library dependency by executing the following:
+You may incorporate xlibp2p into your project as a library dependency by executing the following:

 ```shell
 go get -u https://github.com/xfs-network/xlibp2p.git
 ```

+## Examples

+In [examples folder](examples), you can find a chat example to help you get started in using xlibp2p.
+The example helping you expand your knowledge about xlibp2p and p2p networks in general.

 ### Contribute